-Finding and treating any underlying cause
+Finding and treating underlying causes

 Airway clearance techniques and exercises

-If you are finding it difficult to clear your chest and you have not seen a respiratory physiotherapist, ask your doctor about a referral.
+If you are finding it difficult to clear your chest and have not seen a respiratory physiotherapist, ask your doctor about a referral.

 Pulmonary rehabilitation is a structured programme of physical activity and education specifically designed for people with long-term chest conditions.
-It is designed to improve your level of fitness and quality of life and can help you manage your symptoms of breathlessness, cough and tiredness on a day to day basis.
-If you are having difficulty with daily tasks because of your breathlessness you should be referred for pulmonary rehabilitation.
+It is designed to improve your level of fitness and quality of life and can help you manage the symptoms of breathlessness, cough and tiredness on a day to day basis.
+If you are having difficulty with daily tasks because of your condition you should be referred for pulmonary rehabilitation.